 Born and raised in Reno, Josh is a third generation Nevadan, who graduated from Reno High School in 1989.
 After graduation, Josh went on to study at the University of Nevada, Reno, but eventually rejoined his father in the construction business.
 He also did a two-year stint as a production manager with Alamo Car Rental, before expressing an interest in law enforcement to friend and mentor, Joe Martin.
 Martin suggested he apply to the Washoe County Sheriff’s Office, where he has now served as a deputy for the past 22 years.

 Josh has been able to utilize the knowledge he has gained as a deputy sheriff into his long-term role as the chairman of the Security Committee, a job he has held since 1998, until recently being elected as first vice president.
 Josh has also served on the Cattle Drive, Parade, and Executive Committees.
 Additionally, he has served as a director of the association for almost 20 years.
 In his years as a member, Josh has received multiple awards of merit, including three knives, a money clip, and the merit buckle that he obtained in 2001.
 In 2018, Bill Summy presented him with the coveted Silver Spurs, as well as the Chairman of the Year honors.

 Josh always puts family first.
 He and his wife, Jennifer, have been married 24 years and have two children, Jake who is 20, and Julia who is 18, who have both been a part of the Reno Rodeo environment since they were very young.

-Dr. Greg “Lightning” Williams - Second Vice President
+Dr. Greg “Lightning” Williams - First Vice President